-It is key that countries avoid getting sidetracked by false finance solutions, such as recently announced oil money funds, that have underdelivered and often caused harm through worsening the debt crisis, greenwashing polluting industries, or undermining human rights.
-Instead of developing new funds outside the UNFCCC system, countries should prioritize agreeing to the new global climate finance target (NCQG) before 2025 as mandated by the Paris Agreement.
+It is key that countries avoid getting sidetracked by false finance solutions, like the recently announced oil money funds, that are set up in ways that greenwash polluting industries, undermine human rights and worsen the debt crisis.Instead of developing new funds outside the UNFCCC system, countries should prioritize agreeing to the new global climate finance target (NCQG) before 2025 as mandated by the Paris Agreement.
 Well-designed fossil fuel levies and other initiatives to make polluters pay are needed, but they cannot be voluntary, industry-led or governed, or allow profits to flow back to polluting companies.
 To be effective such levies must be pursued as part of wider planning to phase out fossil fuel production.
-The UAE's Alterra Fund, Azerbaijan's fossil fuel industry-led fund, and the voluntary carbon market are distractions and set dangerous precedents.
+The UAE's Alterra Fund, Azerbaijan's proposed fossil fuel industry-led fund, and the voluntary carbon market are distractions and set dangerous precedents.